maccody/KanaChordPlus/software/dictionaries/README.md

   - Then sort the dataframe by the reading value in ascending order (line 434).
 - Sort the Nanori dataframe (df4) by the reading value in ascending order (line 445).
 - Load in a list of mappings from Kana to least-significat byte of Unicode value and converting a Python dictionary (line 447 - 451).
-- Output the Onyomi data structures to the file onyomi.h, first adding two new columns to the data frame (lines 453 - 458).
+- Output the Onyomi data structures to the file onyomi.h, first adding two new columns to the dataframe (lines 453 - 458).
   - Writing the structure typedefs to the file (lines 494 - 522)
   - Iterating on each row of sorted dataframe df2Sort (line 525):
     - Generate a Murmur3 hash key for the Kana reading (lines 526 - 536).